 Understanding Datastore Indexes

-Any search on a Datastore Form needs to correspond to an index on that form.
-For example, if you had a wanted to be able to search by age on a people datastore, age would need to be an indexed field on that datastore.
+Each search term in a datastore form must correspond to an index on that form.
+For example, if you had want to search a "People" datastore form by age, you would need to add an "Age" index field to the form.

 Indexes1